alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 >>> exit()
 ```
 9. Install the remaining packages using the included `requirements.txt` file
-> NOTE: You will need to navigate to the same directory as the requirements file, or specify the exact location.
+> Note: You will need to navigate to the same directory as the requirements file, or specify the exact location.
 The requirements file is located in the `KEEPApp` folder of the repository
 ```
 pip install -r requirements.txt
 ```